 Bachelor of Music, Cum Laude

-Bachelor of Science in Music Education, Cum Laude
+Bachelor of Music Education, Cum Laude

 Bachelor of Arts, Magna Cum Laude

 Bachelor of Science, Summa Cum Laude

 When you arrive at your seat, remain standing.
 Upon signal from the presiding officer, you will be seated.
 Men, please remove your caps for the Invocation.